-D. The Commission may permit activity on Land Subject to Flooding provided it shall not result in the following:

-- (1) Flood damage due to filling which causes lateral displacement of water that would otherwise be confined within said area; - (2) Adverse effect on surface or groundwater, where said area is underlain by pervious material; - (3) An adverse effect on the capacity of said area to prevent pollution of the groundwater, where the area is underlain by pervious material which in turn is covered by a mat of organic peat and muck. - (4) A rise in the base flood elevation anywhere in the floodplain.
-This must be demonstrated through hydrologic and hydraulic analysis performed in accordance with standard engineering practice performed by a registered professional. - (5) Reduction in the ability of the land to buffer more inland areas from flooding. - (6) Compensatory flood storage shall be provided at a 2:1 ratio, minimum, for each unit volume of flood storage lost at each elevation for any project that disrupts more than 10 cubic feet of floodplain.
-For projects that disrupt less than 10 cubic feet, compensatory flood storage shall be provided at a1:1 ratio at each elevation.
+- D. The Commission may permit activity on land subject to flooding provided it shall not result in the following: - (1) Flood damage due to filling which causes lateral displacement of water that would otherwise be confined within said area; - (2) Adverse effect on public and private water supply or groundwater supply, where said area is underlain by pervious material; - (3) An adverse effect on the capacity of said area to prevent pollution of the groundwater, where the area is underlain by pervious material which in turn is covered by a mat of organic peat and muck.

+The applicant shall take into consideration the impacts of climate change on the activities proposed on land subject to flooding, especially in terms of the compensatory flood storage as a climate change resilience strategy.
 Any such activity shall provide compensatory flood storage for all flood storage volume that will be lost at each elevation.
 Compensatory flood storage shall be at a 2:1 ratio, minimum, for each unit volume of flood storage lost at each elevation.
 Compensatory flood storage shall mean a volume not previously used for flood storage, shall have an unrestricted hydraulic connection to the same waterway or water body, and, with respect to waterways, shall be provided within the same reach of the river, stream, or creek.
-Work within Bordering Land Subject to Flooding, including that work required to provide the above specified compensatory storage, shall not restrict flows so as to cause an increase in flood stage or velocity.
 No new parking areas or garages shall be used as compensatory flood storage.
+The Commission has found that use of such areas or garages results in a significant or cumulative effect upon the resource area values protected by the Bylaw, and has found that these facilities can result in the uncontrolled acute or chronic release of these harmful materials into the resource areas protected by the Bylaw.
+The Commission has also found that using these structures for flood storage can result in the damage of vehicles and property under flooding conditions.